-We want to focus on upcoming technological trends that —from our point of view— will play an important role in the world of business intelligence and KPIs in 2020.
+We want to focus on upcoming technological trends that —from our point of view— will play an essential role in the world of business intelligence and KPIs in 2020.
 Probably not surprising, each of the three trends is related to mobile usage.

 Of course, companies will —for a good reason— continue to use laptops and PCs to perform analysis and visualize KPIs.
 However, when it comes to personal usage, the rise of the smartphone (or tablet) will continue.
-Actually, this is not business intelligence or KPI-specific trend but one you can observe in all areas.
+Again, this is not business intelligence or KPI-specific trend but one you can observe in all areas.

 Here are two charts that describe how the usage of smartphones already dominates our daily life.

 Business Intelligence And KPI Solutions Have To Conquer The Smartphone Aggrisevely